Cleveland Amory: Black Beauty Ranch

-The original rationale for creating the ranch was to have a sanctuary for the many burros rescued in 1979 and the early 1980s by the Fund for Animals.
-The Ranch became the largest sanctuary sponsored by the Fund.
+The ranch was created as sanctuary for the many burros rescued in 1979 and the early 1980s by the Fund for Animals.
+It became the largest sanctuary sponsored by the Fund.
 One of Black Beauty's most famous residents was a 25-year-old chimp named Nim Chimpsky who had been used in language experiments when young and then sold as a laboratory animal.

 The ranch was the fulfillment of a longtime dream for Amory.
 He explained in his 1997 book Ranch of Dreams: "It was not long after reading Black Beauty for the first time that I had a dream that one day I would have a place which would embody everything Black Beauty loved about his final home.
 I dreamed that I would go even a step further—at my place none of the horses would ever wear a bit or blinkers or check reins, or in fact have reins at all, because they would never pull a cart, a carriage, a cab, or anything else.
 Indeed, they would never even be ridden—they would just run free."

-Black Beauty Ranch is currently operated by HSUS.
+Black Beauty Ranch is operated by HSUS.